simonnickel/snap-matching-navigation/README.md

 # SnapMatchingNavigation

-Matching Navigation provides a SwiftUI Container that displays a TabView or SplitScene, based on the device.
+Matching Navigation provides a SwiftUI container view that displays a TabView or SplitScene, based on the device.

 [![Documentation][documentation badge]][documentation]